 Therapies

-The school uses a number of therapies and therapists, which enhance the pupils learning and wellbeing.
+The school uses a number of therapies and therapists to enhance the pupils learning and well-being.

 These include: